AndieWill510/tinydoor/README.md

 ## TL;DR

-*Tiny Doors and Pillow Forts: You Have Another Option* is a book, not software.

-It is a survival manual for Neurodivergent life, suicide prevention, lifespan, joy, regulation, community, and the conditions that allow Autistic/ADHDers ("us") to live longer and freer lives.
+*Tiny Doors and Pillow Forts* is a survival guide for Neurodivergent life, suicide prevention, lifespan, joy, regulation, community, and the conditions that allow Autistic/ADHDers ("us") to live longer and freer lives.

 Its hidden engine is self harm reduction.